SebastianTirsen/ms4-vintage-furniture/README.md

 ### Existing Features

 * Home page displaying images and information on the sites purpose.
+* Responsive design to suit desktop as well as mobile devices.
+* Easy to use navigation.
 * User sign up functionality.
 * Log in / Log out functionality.
+* Page that displays all the furniture and lightings that are currently for sale in the store.
+* All the details on the individual furnitures and Lighting displayed on separate pages.
+* Furnitures shown in categories and the possibility to sort them by price, brand and category.
-* Event page that displays the next six events from todays date and allows users to search for events.
+* A searchfield that allows users to search for furnitures by writing a word and clicking search.
-* Post New Show page allowing logged in users to post a new show.
+* Functionality for store owner to post, update and delete furniture.
-* Profile page showing user information and shows posted by the user with update and delete functionality.
+* Profile page for users to save and read basic user information and past order information.
-* Contact page with form connected to database contact Collection.
+* Support page with contact-form connected to database Supports Collection.
-* Mobile responsive design.
-* Site wide footer containing contact information, social media links, Copyright info and useful Site Links to streaming services.
+* Display of all the users posted ratings and reviews.
+* Registered user creation and management of their own ratings.
+* Fast and secure checkout and payment with Stripe.

 ### Features to be added

-A feature to be included in a new release would be a searchfield.
-This would give the users a faster way to find a show in the Db especially when the amount of shows grow.
+A feature to be included in a new release would be thew functionality to delete a furniture when a user bought it.
+Since there are only one item of every furniture.

-Filter and sort buttons would also make it easier for the user to navigate between different shows based on preference.

-Each show having its own rank based on the average rating of the users, would be a great feature.
-Teh the user would have the possibility to filter all the shows based on any of the bits of information, for example "genre", and then sort them by ranking, finding the highest rated show in that genre.
+A functionality for users to post their own used furniture in the store would be a great feature.

+Maybe som sort of functionality to auction out the furniture to the highest bidder.

 ****
 ## Technologies